Practical and Provably Secure Onion Routing: Introduction

 Specifically, we may be dealing with \textit{the network adversary} that observes all network traffic; or the stronger \textit{passive adversary} that, in addition to observing network traffic, also observes the internal states of a fraction of the network nodes; or the most realistic \textit{active adversary} that observes network traffic and also controls a fraction of the nodes.
 Prior work analyzing Tor~\cite{FC:FeiJohSyv07,FJS,EPRINT:BKMMM14} did not consider these standard adversary models.
 Instead, they focused on the adversary who was entirely absent from some regions of the network, but resourceful adversaries (such as the NSA) and adversaries running sophisticated attacks (such as BGP hijacking~\cite{SP:SEFCM17}) may receive the full view of the network traffic, and may also infiltrate the collection of mix-nodes.

 Surprisingly, despite its real-world importance, we were the first to consider this question.

-\textbf{Warm-up:} An \emph{oblivious permutation algorithm} between a memory-constrained client and an untrusted storage server enables the client to permute a sequence of (encrypted) data blocks stored on the server without the server learning anything (in the statistical sense) about the permutation. \begin{theorem} Any oblivious permutation algorithms can be adapted into a communications protocol for achieving statistical privacy from the network adversary. \end{theorem} As an example, Ohrimenko et al.~\cite{ICALP:OGTU14} presented a family of efficient oblivious permutation algorithms.
+\myparagraph{Warm-up} An \emph{oblivious permutation algorithm} between a memory-constrained client and an untrusted storage server enables the client to permute a sequence of (encrypted) data blocks stored on the server without the server learning anything (in the statistical sense) about the permutation. \begin{theorem} Any oblivious permutation algorithms can be adapted into a communications protocol for achieving statistical privacy from the network adversary. \end{theorem} As an example, Ohrimenko et al.~\cite{ICALP:OGTU14} presented a family of efficient oblivious permutation algorithms.
 This can be adapted into a secure and ``tunable'' OR protocol that can trade off between low server load and latency.
-Letting $\sparam$ denote the security parameter, for any $B \in [\frac{\sqrt{N}}{\log^2 \sparam}]$, this protocol can be set to run in $O(\frac{\log N}{\log B})$~rounds with communication complexity overhead~$O(\frac{B\log N \log^2 \sparam}{\log B})$ and server load~$O(B\log^2 \sparam)$.
+Letting $\secpar$ denote the security parameter, for any $B \in \left[\frac{\sqrt{N}}{\log^2 \secpar}\right]$, this protocol can be set to run in $\bigO{\frac{\log N}{\log B}}$~rounds with communication complexity overhead~$\bigO{\frac{B\log N \log^2 \secpar}{\log B}}$ and server load~$\bigO{B\log^2 \secpar}$.
 (See Appendix~\ref{sec:pi1}.)

-However, to be secure from the passive adversary, we need more resources.
-We prove for the first time that onion routing can provide statistical privacy from the passive adversary, while being efficient. \begin{enumerate} \item We prove that our solution, $\pprotocol$, is statistically private from any passive adversary capable of monitoring any constant $\corruptions \in [0, 1)$ of the mix-nodes, while having communication complexity overhead~$O(\log^{2} \sparam)$, server load~$O(\log^{2} \sparam)$, and latency~$O(\log^{2} \sparam)$, where $\sparam$ denotes the security parameter.
+\myparagraph{Our result for the passive adversary setting} However, to be secure from the passive adversary, we need more resources.
+We prove for the first time that onion routing can provide statistical privacy from the passive adversary, while being efficient. \begin{enumerate} \item We prove that our solution, $\pprotocol$, is statistically private from any passive adversary capable of monitoring any constant $\corruptions \in [0, 1)$ of the mix-nodes, while having communication complexity overhead~$\bigO{\log^{2} \secpar}$, server load~$\bigO{\log^{2} \secpar}$, and latency~$\bigO{\log^{2} \secpar}$, where $\secpar$ denotes the security parameter.
 (See Section~\ref{sec:pi2}.) \end{enumerate}

-However, for most realistic input settings (not constrained to the simple I/O setting), statistical privacy is too ambitious a goal.
+\myparagraph{Our result for the active adversary setting} However, for most realistic input settings (not constrained to the simple I/O setting), statistical privacy is too ambitious a goal.
 It is not attainable even with a trusted third party.
 Following recent literature~\cite{EPRINT:BKMMM14, vdHLZZ15}, for our final result, let us \textit{not} restrict users' inputs, and settle for a weaker notion of privacy, namely, differential privacy.

 Our definition of differential privacy requires that the difference between the adversary's view when Alice sends a message to Bob and its view when she does not send a message at all or sends it to Carol instead, is small.
 This is meaningful; showing that the protocol achieves differential privacy gives every user a guarantee that sending her message through does not change the adversary's observations very much.